Now (Jessica Andrews album)

-Now is the third and final studio album by American country music singer Jessica Andrews.
+Now is the third studio album by American country music singer Jessica Andrews.
 It was released on April 15, 2003.
 The single "There's More to Me Than You" served as its lead-off single, reaching Top 20 on the country charts.
 "Good Time" was also a single, peaking at number 49 on the country charts.

 Content

 Several of the album's songs, including lead single "There's More to Me Than You", were written by Marcel, who would later become Andrews's husband.
 Now is also Andrews' last album, although she had multiple single releases afterward.
 In 2004, she recorded a duet with Bret Michaels of Poison titled "All I Ever Needed".
 After it, she released two singles for an unreleased fourth album for DreamWorks which would have been titled Ain't That Life, plus one single for Carolwood Records.

 The album was produced by Byron Gallimore, the producer of Andrews' previous two albums, except for the track "Second Sunday", which was produced by James Stroud and Billy Mann.